mortela4/random_notes/py_best_practices.md

 print(f"{cube(2, 3, 4, 'volume')}")     # Prints '24'
 print(f"{cube(2, 3, 0)}")               # Prints 'None'
 ```
+Typically, this is mostly relevant when the scoped function is used multiple times within another function.

 ### Return Values
 Python can easily return multiple values from a function or method: